abhinavkashyap92/scholar_cloud/scholar_cloud_backend/Readme.md

 - **_pip_**

   You can visit https://docs.mongodb.com/manual/installation/ for installation. pip is already installed if you have installed python properly

+- **_lint_**
+  Please follow the PEP8 guideleines https://www.python.org/dev/peps/pep-0008/? guidelines for coding.
+We would suggest finding the PEP8 plugin for your favorite editor for ease of use.

 We recommend running the project inside a virtual environment.